secretGeek/today-i-learned-staging/node/nvm.md

-# Node Version Manager - nvm
+﻿# Node Version Manager - nvm

 `nvm` lets you have multiple side by side versions of node on your machine, and switch between which one is used at any point in time.

+> `tip` Note that `NVM for windows` is not the other more famous `nvm`, so when searching for help or information, or hearing about nvm's features... much of it does not apply to `nvm for windows`. 🥹
+>
+> `tip` Note also: `NVM for Windows` requires an elevated console.

 Once nvm is installed: